The Trustees of Pond Meadow play a crucial role in overseeing the quality of education provided by the school and in our long term direction.

 - Finance, Property, and Human Resources (FPHR)

 The Sub-Committees and the Full Trustee Body meet three times a year, once each term.

 The Chair of Trustees, Mr Alex Page, can be contacted at any time via the school.

 The Role of the Trustees

-The Trustees seek to provide a safe and progressive learning environment that supports every individual to reach our aspirations.
+The Trustees seek to provide a safe and progressive learning environment that supports every individual to reach our learner aspirations.

 This can only be achieved with our highly skilled staffing team which the Trustees oversee.
-From the Headteacher, Senior Leadership team, phase managers, teachers, support staff and therapists to our resident nursing team, all of whom have a part to play.
+From the Headteacher, Senior Leadership Team, phase managers, teachers, support staff and therapists to our resident nursing team, all of whom have a part to play.